 One of the old vanguards of the Asheville venues, the Grey Eagle was a major player in the development of the music scene in Asheville.
 It’s a guaranteed place to find the next up and coming acts before they hit the mainstream, and it’s one place where you can dine alongside your favorite musical acts.
 The Grey Eagle Taqueria, which adjoins the venue’s bar, serves up scratch made arepas, cemitas, and burritos, as well as a variety of vegetarian and vegan options.
-The Taqueria is open from 11am-8pm, with extended service for ticket holders for shows.
+The Taqueria is open from noon-11pm, with extended service for ticket holders for shows.

 Asheville’s original local brewery, Highland’s brewery features two stages, indoor and outdoor, which regularly host the best local and nationally touring bands each weekend.
 The tasting room offers dozens of the brewery’s newest flavors and local favorites.
 If you’re hungry, then there’s always a local food truck available on weekends.
 Check Highland’s website to see the full list of food trucks along with their music calendar.

 Opened in 1994, Barley's is practically an Asheville institution, and were among the first draft houses in the city.
 A little known fact is that Barley’s was the birthplace of Highland Brewing, which began as a small operation in their basement.
 With 57 taps, pizzas, and pub grub galore, it's an easy place to pull up a stool, try a few local pints, and enjoy a show.
 Music covers a wide gamut of genres including Jazz, folk, and Americana.
-Weekly trivia nights are every Wednesday, and their Jazz jam happens every Thursday night.

 Just outside the city sits one of Asheville's largest and most picturesque outdoor stages.
 Pisgah Brewing, known for it’s incredible organic beers, plays host to major acts like Dark Star Orchestra, Punch Brothers, Lake Street Dive, and the Jam in the Trees bluegrass and Americana festival.
 Their smaller tasting room stage hosts nightly performances by local acts.
 The brewery has become a regular hangout for locals on the east side of the city.
 Their web page lists the rotations of food trucks serving up everything from pizza to tacos, and the wide span of beer styles crafted by Pisgah is sure to find you the perfect pairing to go with your outdoor tunes.